Jeremiah1582/Data_cleaning_txt_exercise/README.md

 # Given Data:

-A text file named book_titles.txt is found in the file_folder in the root dir
+A text file named book_titles.txt is found in the uncleaned in the root dir

 # Task: